 (b) Each fatality review team shall issue an annual report to the chairs and ranking minority members of the senate and house of representatives committees with jurisdiction over public safety issues.
 The report must consist of the written aggregate recommendations of the domestic fatality review team without reference to specific cases.
 The report must be available upon request and distributed to the governor, attorney general, supreme court, county board, and district court.

-The commissioner of public safety shall award grants to programs which provide support services to victims of sexual assault.
+The commissioner of public safety shall award grants to programs which provide support services or emergency shelter and housing supports as defined by section 611A.31 to victims of sexual assault.
 The commissioner shall also award grants for training, technical assistance, and the development and implementation of education programs to increase public awareness of the causes of sexual assault, the solutions to preventing and ending sexual assault, and the problems faced by sexual assault victims.

 Any public or private nonprofit agency may apply to the commissioner for a grant to provide services to victims of sexual assault.
 The application shall be submitted in a form approved by the commissioner.

 Every public or private nonprofit agency which receives a grant to provide services to victims of sexual assault shall comply with rules of the commissioner related to the administration of the grant programs.